Dormant black hole candidates from Gaia DR3 summary diagnostics: A catalogue of RGB+BH candidates

 \section{A catalogue of RGB+BH candidates}

 We are now in a position to apply this forward-modelling technique to a sample of evolved stars from \textit{Gaia} DR3.
-Giant stars offer several advantages in searches for compact companions: (1) with their high luminosities they are likely to outshine their companions, resulting in flux ratios near zero and photocentre motions dominated by the primary; and (2) their large current or past radii preclude short-period orbits, reducing contamination from hierarchical triples, a major source of false positives in main-sequence binary searches \citep{Andrew+2022}.
+Giant stars offer several advantages in searches for compact companions: (1) with their high luminosities they are likely to outshine their companions, resulting in flux ratios near zero and photocentre motions dominated by the primary; and (2) while stars low on the RGB may still host companions in close ($\sim$ weeks) orbits, the large current or past radii of more evolved giants preclude short-period orbits, reducing contamination from hierarchical triples, a major source of false positives in main-sequence binary searches \citep{Andrew+2022}.
+A corresponding main-sequence sample is provided in Appendix~\ref{app:ms_candidates}.